JVS Toronto

 Close up of a woman writing in a notebook in front of a laptop

-If first impressions are as important as psychologists tell us, then cover letters should be considered one of the most important aspects of the entire job search process.
-The moment in which a potential employer reads the letter that accompanies your resume is often the first time they encounter you, and your only chance to make a good first impression.
+If first impressions are as important as psychologists tell us, cover letters should be considered one of the most important aspects of the job search process.
+When a potential employer reads the letter accompanying your resume, it is often the first time they encounter you and your only chance to make a good first impression.

 Employers are aware that not all resumes are accompanied by a cover letter.
 It also true that many employers might not even bother to read the cover letter.
 But we also know that some employers will look for a cover letter, and failing to find it, might reject the job application.

-As an employment counsellor I have noticed that for many job seekers, cover letters are often the weakest aspect of their job search efforts, often neglected until the last moment before sending in a job application.
+As an employment counsellor, I have noticed that for many job seekers, cover letters are often the weakest aspect of their job search efforts, and they are often neglected until the last moment before sending in a job application.
 If written at all, they are often generic, awkwardly worded and not very substantial, leaving the reader with a sense that not much effort was put into preparing them.

-To determine what should go into an effective letter, it is useful to think about its definition and purpose.
-A cover letter can be described as a one page letter that accompanies a resume, introduces the candidate and motivates the employer to read the resume and consider the candidate for a position.
+It is useful to think about its definition and purpose to determine what should go into an effective letter.
+A cover letter can be described as a one-page letter that accompanies a resume, introduces the candidate and motivates the employer to read the resume and consider the candidate for a position.
 A cover letter should clarify the link between the employer’s needs (which is often described as “qualifications” on the posting) and you (as listed in the “profile” or “summary” in your resume).

 Your cover letter is an opportunity to market yourself to the employer by: